nanoonan/underdog/README.md

     ├──────────────────────────┼────────────────────────────────────────────────────────────────────────┤
     │ IntraDay(symbol, period) │ The IntraDay class contains intraday data for a specific ticker.
 The   │ │                          │ data includes pre and post market trades.
-You can pass a period        │ │                          │ argument to the IntraDay constructor to specify either 1, 5, or 30     │ │                          │ minute data.
-The number of days of data depends on the period.
-For     │ │                          │ example, 30 days of 1 minute data are available (90 days of 5 minute   │ │                          │ data and one year of 30 minute data).                                  │ ╘══════════════════════════╧════════════════════════════════════════════════════════════════════════╛
+You can pass a period        │ │                          │ argument to the IntraDay constructor.
+Data will be resampled to match  │ │                          │ the request period in minutes.
+The default period is one minute.       │ ╘══════════════════════════╧════════════════════════════════════════════════════════════════════════╛